cvxgrp/pymde/docs/_sources/index.rst.txt

 PyMDE is based on a simple but general framework for embedding, called *Minimum-Distortion Embedding* (MDE).
 The MDE framework generalizes well-known methods like PCA, spectral embedding, multi-dimensional scaling, LargeVis, and UMAP.
-With (Py)MDE, it is easy to recreate well-known embeddings and to create new ones, tailored to your particular application.
-Unlike most other methods for creating embeddings, PyMDE also lets you impose constraints on the embedding.
+With PyMDE, it is easy to recreate well-known embeddings and to create new ones, tailored to your particular application.

-For example, the below GIFs show PyMDE computing three different kinds of embeddings of the MNIST data.
+Unlike other embedding methods, PyMDE lets you impose constraints on the embedding.
+For example, the below GIFs show PyMDE computing three different kinds of embeddings of MNIST.
+The first and third embeddings are constrained to be *standardized* (which roughly means they have uncorrelated features), while the second is unconstrained.
+Standardized embeddings are favorably scaled for downstream machine learning tasks, such as supervised learning.

 .. image:: files/mnist_quadratic.gif
 	:width: 32 %